-To be taken concurrently with ED 413 Diagnostic and Remedial Reading Skills and ED 415 Literature for Children through Adolescence, this practicum provides field experiences in elementary and middle schools related to teaching reading and literacy skills.
+This practicum provides field experiences in elementary and middle schools related to teaching reading and literacy skills.
 The practicum requires a minimum of 30 clock hours to integrate classroom theory and practice with elementary or middle school experience.
 Special fee.